 Bihar Election 2020: Result updates for Gaighat, Sakra, Aurai, Bochahan, Kurhani, and Muzaffarpur

-Bihar Election Results 2020: Get round-wise updates on vote counting, latest trends, trailing, leading candidates for Gaighat, Sakra, Aurai, Bochahan, Kurhani, and Muzaffarpurindia Updated: Nov 10, 2020, 12:56 IST
+Bihar Election Results 2020: Get round-wise updates on vote counting, latest trends, trailing, leading candidates for Gaighat, Sakra, Aurai, Bochahan, Kurhani, and Muzaffarpurbihar-election Updated: Nov 10, 2020, 14:22 IST

 The recently conducted polling exercise in Bihar assembly is set to culminate on Tuesday with the counting of votes being held in all the 243 seats, which can mark the return of the National Democratic Alliance (NDA) or pave a way for the opposition Mahagathbandhan or the Grand Alliance to rule the state for the next five years.

-Six assembly seats under in the Muzaffarpur Lok Sabha constituency are: Gaighat, Sakra, Aurai, Bochahan, Muzaffarpur and Kurhani - voted under the third phase on November 7 and have witnessed the RJD’s firm stronghold over the constituency in the last few years.
+Six assembly seats under Muzaffarpur Lok Sabha constituency- Gaighat, Sakra, Aurai, Bochahan, Muzaffarpur and Kurhani - voted under the third phase on November 7 and have witnessed the RJD’s firm stronghold over the constituency in the last few years.

 Here is a look at the performance of all the parties in these five seats in Bihar Assembly Election 2020:

 Sakra assembly election 2020 result updates: A stronghold of no political party in particular, Sakra has a sitting RJD MLA Lal Babu Ram and will pick from regional players in this round of assembly elections.
-JD)U)’s Ashok Kumar Chodhary is leading by a margin of 4027 votes, according to early trends.
+JD(U)’s Ashok Kumar Chodhary with a margin of 2076 votes is leading according to early trends.

-Bochahan assembly election 2020 result updates: Another seat which went to polls in the final phase, Bochahan, VIP’s Musafir Paswan is leading by 2811 votes, as per early trends.
+Bochahan assembly election 2020 result updates: Another seat which went to polls in the final phase, Bochahan, Musafir Paswan of VIP is leading by 5519 votes, as per early trends.

 The Bihar assembly elections were held in three phases for the 243 seats -- the first phase for 71 seats was held on October 28, the second phase for 94 seats on November 3 and the third phase for the remaining 78 seats on November 7.
 Out of all 3,722 candidates analysed, 349 are from national parties, 470 from state parties, 1,607 from registered unrecognised parties and 1,296 candidates are contesting independently.